junxit/us-congress-bills-111/metadata.md

 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-358, Part I.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-358, Part I.
 - 2009-12-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-04-06 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-07-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-234.
+- 2010-07-27 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-234.
+- 2010-07-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 486.